angular-experts-io/modern-angular-workshop/exercise-angular-cli.md

 2. Open browser at `http://localhost:4200` to see the application running
 3. Adjust the `start` script in the `package.json` file by adding `--open` flag, stop running app and restart it using `npm start`
 4. Once running open your browsers DEV tools and explore the network tab about what kind of files represent the application and check their size (refresh application once the tab was opened)
-5. Add new `start:prod` script to your `package.json` file and add both `--open` and `--configuration production` flags (`--prod` flag was used in previous versions), stop running app and restart it using `npm run start:prod`
+5. Add new `start:prod` script to your `package.json` file and add both `--open` and `--configuration production` flags (`--prod` flag was used in previous versions), stop running app and restart it using `npm run start:prod` (notice the `run` keyword, every script besides `start` and `test` have to use `run`
-6. Once running open your browsers DEV tools and explore the network tab about what kind of files represent the application and check their size
+6. Once running open your browsers DEV tools and explore the network tab about what kind of files represent the application and check their size (esbuild doesn't really optimize that well for serve even with `production` configuration, but it's great for build speed, we're going to see actual production bundle size in the build step...)

 ## TODO 6 - Build the application